 At OmbuLabs we have many values that have been key to our success.
 This is an article about values that differentiate our company from the rest.
 We truly live and breathe our values throughout every part of our organization.

 Every team member is expected to follow these values, especially when things get tough.
-This is a living document: It's open source and open to enhancements by design.
+This is a living document.
 We have been tweaking these values ever since I started the company.